Stability of martingale optimal transport and weak optimal transport: Introduction and main results

 \end{corollary} We remark that Juillet has obtained in \cite{Ju16} the stability of the left-curtain coupling and hence stability for martingale transport for specific costs.
 These results are recovered as particular cases of our main result.

-Guo and Ob{\l}{\'o}j in \cite{GuOb17} introduce and study the convergence of a computational method for martingale transport where the marginals are discretely approximated and the martingale constraint is allowed to fail with a vanishing error.\footnote{Note that the updated version \cite{GuOb19} (listed on arxiv.org on April 8th 2019) shows in Proposition 4.7 that the optimal value of \ref{MOT} is continuous wrt $(\mu, \nu)\in \mathcal P_2(\R) \times \mathcal P_2(\R)$ provided that $\mathcal P_2(\R) \times \mathcal P_2(\R)$ is equipped with $\mathcal W_2$-convergence and $c$ is assumed to be Lipschitz continuous.
+Guo and Ob{\l}{\'o}j in \cite{GuOb17} introduce and study the convergence of a computational method for martingale transport where the marginals are discretely approximated and the martingale constraint is allowed to fail with a vanishing error.\footnote{Note that the updated version \cite{GuOb19} (listed on arxiv.org on April 8th 2019) shows in Proposition 4.7 that the optimal value of \ref{MOT} is continuous w.r.t. $(\mu, \nu)\in \mathcal P_2(\R) \times \mathcal P_2(\R)$ provided that $\mathcal P_2(\R) \times \mathcal P_2(\R)$ is equipped with $\mathcal W_2$-convergence and $c$ is assumed to be Lipschitz continuous.

 The authors of the present article decided to post this article on arxiv.org concurrently to emphasize the independence of our work.
 We also note that the main focus of \cite{GuOb17}/\cite{GuOb19} lies on the numerics of martingale transport.
-In contrast to Theorem \ref{Thm stab mot intro} the proof of \cite[Proposition 4.7]{GuOb19} is based on the dual problem rather than stability of the optimal couplings. }
+In contrast to Theorem \ref{Thm stab mot intro} the proof of \cite[Proposition 4.7]{GuOb19} is based on the dual problem rather than stability of the optimal couplings. } In independent work Wiesel \cite{Wi19} proved stability of the value function of the martingale optimal transport problem in $1$ dimension by estimating the distance between an arbitrary coupling to its projection w.r.t.\ the adapted Wasserstein distance.
+For further details on the adapted Wasserstein distance we refer to \cite{BaBaBeEd19}.